 Consider selling your

-investments that have increased in value if you are in the lowest tax
+investments held more than one year that have increased in value if you are in the

-since the capital gains rate for you will be 0%.
+since the long-term capital gains rate for you will be 0%.
 You can then buy back those

 securities, and the "cost-basis" will be the higher amount.
 This

 strategy will save you taxes down the road when you sell these

 securities.
 Just make sure that the capital gains realized don't push you

 out of the 15% tax bracket, or you'll be taxed on those gains that fall

 Send in your January 2017 mortgage payment early enough so it will be processed prior to

 12/31/16.
 By sending in your payment a few weeks early, you can